Dual Degree Program in Statistics and Applied Statistics

 Real Analysis I

 During the senior year, students will complete the Group I courses and two courses from Group II.
 In the fifth year, students will complete an additional four courses from Group II.
+Slash courses taken at the 400-level cannot be taken again at the 500-level.
 Undergraduates may take up to nine graduate credits total while still undergraduate students.

 Group I